n0nuser/python-backend-roadmap/README.md

 - [ ] 🟢⭐⭐⭐ **Core Python**: Master the basics of Python programming.
 This includes understanding variables, data types, operators, control flow, functions, and error handling.
 - [ ] 🟡⭐⭐ **Environment Setup**: Set up your Python development environment.
 Python has several tools to help manage packages and dependencies.
 This includes virtual environments and package managers like pip.
 Here are some tools for creating isolated environments:
   - [ ] 🟢⭐ Venv: Python's built-in tool for creating virtual environments.
-  - [ ] 🟢⭐ Pipenv: A tool that combines package management and virtual environments into one.
-  - [ ] 🟢⭐ Virtualenv: A tool to create isolated Python environments.
   - [ ] 🟢⭐ Poetry: A tool for dependency management and packaging in Python.
 - [ ] 🟡⭐⭐⭐ **Object-Oriented Programming (OOP)**: Understand OOP principles and inheritance in Python.
 - [ ] 🟢⭐ **Python Standard Library**: Familiarize yourself with the Python standard library and its modules.